SQream/sqream_docs/reference/sql/sql_syntax/joins.rst

 Joins combine results from two or more table expressions (tables, external tables, views) to form a new result set.

-The combination of these table expressions ca nbe based on a set of conditions, such as equality of columns.
+The combination of these table expressions can be based on a set of conditions, such as equality of columns.

 Joins are useful when data in tables are related.
 For example, when two tables contain one or more columns in common, so that rows can be matched or correlated with rows from the other table.